Austrian probe of Hypo bank scandal gets off to rocky start

 Opposition politicians warned on Wednesday that the parliamentary investigation may fail to shed much light given strict confidentiality rules for many documents in the probe, although parties in the governing coalition played down such fears.

 Austria last year decided to wind down Hypo, which late right-wing firebrand Joerg Haider as governor of Carinthia built into a regional powerhouse.
-Austria nationalised Hypo in 2009 after a decade of breakneck expansion fuelled by unaffordable debt guarantees from Carinthia.
+Austria nationalized Hypo in 2009 after a decade of breakneck expansion fueled by unaffordable debt guarantees from Carinthia.

 The deputy head of the opposition Greens party, Werner Kogler, said the most spectacular parts of testimony in the investigation, which could last up to a year, might never emerge given new restrictions on what can be discussed with media present.